jennyzeng/CourseScheduling/README.md

 ## Current Results
+1. Use 6 quarters history to get a more accurate result

-1. Implement Hu's Algorithm by labeling each course with a distance.
+2. Implement Hu's Algorithm by labeling each course with a distance.

     - distance calculation: its own course value + distance to the "sink"